3-year-old son of TikTok influencer dies after being pulled from backyard pool

 However, six days after the incident, police said that Trigg succumbed to his injuries and died Sunday afternoon.

-His mother has 3.3 million followers on TikTok, with many documenting her life as a parent.
+His mother has 3.3 million followers on TikTok.
+Many of her posts document her life as a parent.

 Records from the Maricopa County Medical Examiner’s Office confirmed the child’s death, but have not yet released a report.

-Trigg featured in several videos on the mom’s TikTok account, along with her husband, Brady Kiser, whom she married in 2020, according to social media photos shared on Instagram at the time.
+Trigg featured in several videos on his mom’s TikTok account, along with her husband, Brady Kiser, whom she married in 2020, according to photos shared on Instagram at the time.

 “Our thoughts and deepest condolences are with the child's family and loved ones during this unimaginable time,” Chandler Police said.